TimoKats/emmer/readme.md

 # 🪣 emmer

 A flat file data manager you can operate with a REST API.
-Moreover, you can query all structured flat files (csv, json) with the API.
+Moreover, you can query any structured file (csv, json) with the API.